COVID-19

 What is coronavirus?

-How did COVID-19 get it’s name?
+How did COVID-19 get its name?

 How is COVID-19 spread?